Table of contents

 When we mentioned our first stop to be Johannesburg to people during our planning stages, many told us to simple use it as a hub to the rest of the country, that there wasn’t much to see.
 We were also aware of the safest aspect of visiting a city that has seen so much turmoil, but knew we wanted to check it out for ourselves.

 We made sure we had at least one full day here, as well as a few hours on the day of our arrival.

 In hindsight, this was of huge benefit to our entire trip.
 We had underestimated how badly we would be effected by the jet lag.
 Although we are very familiar with travelling between time zones and indeed hemispheres, the time difference and multi-flight aspect always gets you!

-We arrived into our first stop Johannesburg on Saturday morning, thankfully to an early check-in (would highly recommend organising this in advance if you have an early morning arrival).
+We arrived into Johannesburg on Saturday morning, thankfully to an early check-in (would highly recommend organising this in advance if you have an early morning arrival).

 We opted to pay for the buffet breakfast that morning and then had a few hours nap before exploring this amazing city.